Employee Initiatives

 Measures

-• Development of education system/OJT system: Understand the current status of development in each department, etc. (FY2023)
+• Development of education system/OJT system: Develop in each department in FY2024

-• Management training: 5 times for managerial employees (FY2023)
+• Management training: 3 times for managerial employees in FY2024

-• One-on-ones (supervisor-subordinate): 3 or more times in each section in FY2023
+• One-on-ones (supervisor-subordinate): 3 or more times in each section in FY2024

 Expansion of Learning Framework for the Growth of Each Employee (Self-Enlightenment)